 This course is designed to introduce the student to the use of the computer as a tool in the manipulation of photographic images.
-The student will learn how to create digital images using Adobe Photoshop to acquire, compose, alter, manipulate, and format images for documents, presentations, websites, apps, and digital photography.
+The student will learn how to create digital images using the industry standard Adobe Photoshop to acquire, compose, alter, manipulate, and format images for graphic design, advertising, presentations, websites, apps, and digital photography.
 Adobe Photoshop is the worldwide industry software used across various fields for image creation and enhancement.